-The Company is currently constructing Wynn Palace, a fully integrated resort containing a 1,700-room hotel, performance lake, meeting space, casino, spa, retail and food and beverage outlets.
+The Company is currently constructing Wynn Palace, a fully integrated resort containing a 1,700-room hotel, performance lake, meeting space, casino, spa, retail offerings, and food and beverage outlets in the Cotai area of Macau.

 In September 2011, Wynn Resorts (Macau) S.A. and Palo Real Estate Company Limited ("Palo"), each an indirect subsidiary of Wynn Macau Limited, formally accepted the terms and conditions of a draft land concession contract from the Macau government for approximately 51 acres of land in the Cotai area of Macau.
 On May 2, 2012, the land concession contract was gazetted by the government of Macau evidencing the final step in the granting of the land concession.
 The initial term of the land concession contract is 25 years from May 2, 2012, and it may be renewed with government approval for successive periods.
 The total land premium payable, including interest as required by the land concession contract, is \$193.4 million.
 An initial payment of \$62.5 million was paid in December 2011, with eight additional semi-annual payments of approximately \$16.4 million each (which includes interest at 5%) due beginning November 2012.
-As of March 31, 2014 and December 31, 2013, the Company has recorded this obligation and related asset with \$29.3 million included as a current liability and \$46.8 million included as a long-term liability.
+As of September 30, 2014 and December 31, 2013, the Company has recorded this obligation and related asset with \$30.0 million and \$29.3 million included as a current liability, respectively and \$31.6 million and \$46.8 million, respectively, included as a long-term liability.
 The Company is also required to make annual lease payments of \$0.8 million during the resort construction period and annual payments of approximately \$1.1 million once the development is completed.

-On July 29, 2013, Wynn Macau, S.A. and Palo finalized and executed a guaranteed maximum price construction ("GMP") contract with Leighton Contractors (Asia) Limited, acting as the general contractor.
-Under the GMP contract, the general contractor is responsible for both the design and construction of the Wynn Palace project.
-The general contractor is obligated to substantially complete the project in the first half of 2016 for a guaranteed maximum price of HK\$20 billion (approximately US\$2.57 billion).
+On July 29, 2013, Wynn Resorts (Macau) S.A. and Palo finalized and executed a guaranteed maximum price construction ("GMP") contract with Leighton Contractors (Asia) Limited, acting as the general contractor.
+Under the GMP contract, the general contractor is responsible for both the design and construction of the Wynn Palace.
+The general contractor is obligated to substantially complete the project in the first half of 2016 for a guaranteed maximum price of HK\$20 billion (approximately US\$2.6 billion).
 An early completion bonus for achievement of substantial completion on or before January 25, 2016 will be paid to the general contractor if certain conditions are satisfied under the GMP contract.
 Both the contract time and guaranteed maximum price are subject to further adjustment under certain specified conditions.
 The performance of the general contractor is backed by a full completion guarantee given by Leighton Holdings Limited, the parent company of the general contractor, as well as a performance bond for 5% of the guaranteed maximum price.

-As of March 31, 2014, the Company incurred approximately \$866.7 million of the \$4.0 billion in total project budget costs.
+As of September 30, 2014, the Company incurred approximately \$1.4 billion of the approximately \$4.1 billion in total project budget costs.
 The total project budget includes all construction costs, capitalized interest, pre-opening expenses, land costs and financing fees.
-The Company continues to remain on schedule for an opening in the first half of 2016.
+The Company expects to open its resort on Cotai in the first half of 2016.